innocuo/displaynoise/readme.md

 - display sketches bigger
 - other sort of generative examples
 - interactivity? other than mic. (no longer too interested in it)
+- figuring out how to deploy it as github page?